Safe, Occlusion-Aware Manipulation for Online Object Reconstruction in Confined Spaces: Algorithms and Analysis

 As illustrated in Figure \ref{fig:method-pipeline} step (c), during rearrangement, the algorithm computes the sweeping volume and the vision cone in front of the object to check blocking objects and visual occlusion.
 If objects that have not been reconstructed exist in this region, then $rearrange(i)$ fails as they cannot be safely moved.
 Otherwise, the primitive rearranges all reconstructed objects in this region.
 It may also move other reconstructed objects outside this region to open space for placements.
 After that, It samples and verifies placements to avoid the computed region.
 Finally, a trajectory is found by motion planning and executed.

 The primitive $reconstruct(i)$ decomposes the trajectory into a suction phase, an extraction phase, a sensing phase, and a placement phase.
 The suction phase computes a trajectory to move the manipulator to a valid suction pose.
 The extraction phase then extracts the object out of the shelf.
 The sensing phase completely reconstructs the object by a sequence of in-hand moves.
 Finally, the placement phase places the object back to its initial pose and resets the robot.
 The algorithm guarantees that $\tilde{O}_i(s^0_i)$ is revealed when object $i$ is reconstructed.
 Then following the topological order of ODG, it reconstructs all objects safely and reveals the entire scene.
-The algorithm is only probabilistically complete for monotone cases following a similar proof.
+The algorithm is probabilistically complete for monotone cases following a similar proof.
 However, experiments show it can solve many practical tasks and perform better than the constructed baselines.